ltrgoddard/thesis/temp.markdown

-Cal.’[^73] Prynne’s ambivalence towards Davie was described above as stemming from the aesthetic gap between the latter’s poetic theory and his poetic practice; yet the tone of this last comment, not to mention Prynne’s own apparent confusion about his feelings, suggests that something more may be at stake.
+Cal.’[^73] Prynne’s ambivalence towards Davie was described above as stemming from the aesthetic gap between the latter’s poetic theory and his poetic practice; yet the tone of this last comment, not to mention Prynne’s apparent confusion about his own position, suggests that something more may be at stake.

 In order to clarify Prynne’s poetic and academic relationship with